writethedocs/www/docs/2014/blog/announcing-eu-venue-tickets-sponsors-speakers.rst

 ======================================================================

 We are excited to share the latest developments on Write the Docs EU.
-Prezi_ is kindly letting us use their event space for our inaugural EU event, and we are hosting the conference at the fantastic Prezi headquarters.
+Prezi_ is kindly letting us use their event space for our inaugural EU event.

 Along with that,
 we are announcing early bird tickets,